All Episodes

 Do I see a big fat zero out there?

-That's another reason people have trouble believing that because they can't imagine being, but but this marriage is one of business, political advancement.
+That's another reason people have trouble believing that because they can't imagine being, but this marriage is one of business, political advancement.

 So this story, I'm sorry, that's a long way with factual historical recall of telling you how incredible this story is in the Washington Post.

-We know that Hillary Clinton believes it who wrote this story.
+We know that Hillary Clinton believes it.

 Is there a name by this?